KalyanKumarReddy9/Backend_wetoo/EMAIL_SETUP.md

 1) How mail is sent

-- The app uses Nodemailer.
-Transport is created in `src/utils/mailer.js`.
+- The app uses Nodemailer (SMTP) and can optionally use SendGrid (HTTP API) as a faster, more reliable path.
 - Transport settings are taken from environment variables:
   - SMTP_HOST (e.g. smtp.gmail.com)
   - SMTP_PORT (e.g. 587)
   - SMTP_USER (your SMTP username / email)
   - SMTP_PASS (SMTP password or App Password)
   - EMAIL_FROM (optional; default: `WE TOO <noreply@wetoo.local>`)
+  - SENDGRID_API_KEY (optional; if set, SendGrid is preferred)

 2) Important: do NOT store real credentials in the repository